www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/cooperation-and-symbiosis/2025-03-01-t60-establish-a-symbiosis-strategy.md

   Furthermore, the notifications and news also contain the blog articles.
 * [x] Clean up community blog. -> I only looked and correct only some of them, but I think these are good enough.
 * [ ] Update licensing etc. strategy: https://www.cs.auckland.ac.nz/~pgut001/pubs/oss_development.pdf
-    * [ ] Sleepycat for dual licensing ->
+    * [x] Sleepycat for dual licensing ->
-      A weaker version of this can also be supported later with injected modules, that are strong copyleft or commercially available.
+      This is rejected, as a weak copy-left license is required for the open source version, because of the dependencies.
+      Also, strictly speaking, the core code could support dependency free code.
+      Extension do not have to be under strong copy-left licenses, when there is a permissively licensed API, where the implementation is strongly copyrighted, but this defeats the purpose of a strong copy-left license.
+      Furthermore, such dual licensing does not work, if there is no overarching organization, when there is more than one contributor.
+      Contributor also become harder this way, as a contributor agreement between the organization and the contributor would be needed as well.
-    * [ ] Open Core is preferred.
+    * [ ] Open core concept is preferred for commercial licensing.
-    * [ ] Promise and advertise the project's reliability to its users.
     * [ ] Add objective to guidelines, that the software is usable and reliable.
     * [ ] Present oneself as a reliable person.
         * [ ] Create general social media strategy